Mathematics

 Probability and statistics course intended for middle school teachers: a) planning to qualify to teach middle school mathematics; or b) teachers looking to enrich their content knowledge in mathematics.
 Topics may include: counting, empirical and theoretical probabilities, simulation of probabilistic events, conditional probability, expected value, data and variables, random sampling, measures of central tendency and spread, least squares regression, and pedagogical issues.
 May not be used in Ph.D. or Master's programs.
 Prerequisite: Licensed K-12 teacher, College Algebra, and instructor consent.

-MATH 579A.
+MATH 579.
 Practicum in Middle School Mathematics.
 2 Credits.

 Teachers will use their content and pedagogical knowledge to plan lesson(s) and develop and implement an action research project in their school.
 May be repeated for up to 6 credits.
 May not be used in Ph.D. or Master's programs.
-Prerequisite: Licensed K-12 teacher, Math 276, 577 or 578 and instructor consent.
+Prerequisite: Licensed K-12 teacher, MATH 576, MATH 577 or MATH 578 and instructor consent.
 Repeatable to 6.00 credits.
+On demand.

 MATH 996.
 Continuing Enrollment.
 1-12 Credits.